 i.
 Jesus repeated this foundational principle: Do not judge according to appearance, but judge with righteous judgment.
 (John 7:24)

 b.
 You shall not be partial to the poor, nor honor the person of the mighty: To give preference to a person just because they are poor, or just because they are mighty, is to do injustice in judgment.
 It should not be done.

 i.
-This specific command speaks against a popular philosophy in the modern western world.
-An aspect of what is sometimes known as “critical theory” basically divides everyone into one of two categories: the oppressors and their victims.
-Their idea is that all who are mighty are oppressors, and all who are poor are victims – and that preference should always be given to the poor whom they understand to be victims.
+This command speaks against any approach that divides humanity into two categories: those who are oppressors and those who are victims, with the judgment that all who are mighty are oppressors, and all who are poor are victims – and that judicial preference should always be given to the poor whom they understand to be victims.
 This goes against what God commands; this is to do injustice in judgment.

 ii.
 Certainly it is more common to honor the person of the mighty than it is to be partial to the poor.
 But they are both sins; they both are an injustice.
 Things should be judged according to truth and evidence of the truth, not according to class theories.
 As God says: In righteousness you shall judge your neighbor.